 Nathan G. Mermilliod is from Riverside, CA and will be pursuing a degree in biology at Chapman University.
 Nathan has severe Hemophilia and was chosen to perform the National Musical in NYC, "Hemophilia the Musical".
 "My passion for biology and pursuing hemophilia research and advocacy developed into an aspiration for medicine, where I may specialize in hematology.
 There is no cause more prominent in my life than the protect people from the life of limitations and medical hardships and to continue to advocate for the hemophilia community on a variety of fronts."

-Morgan L Nowak is from Woodruff, WI and will be pursuing a degree in buisness and medicine at the University of Wisconsin-Eau Claire.
+Morgan L Nowak is from Woodruff, WI and will be pursuing a degree in business and medicine at the University of Wisconsin-Eau Claire.
 Morgan was diagnosed with Diabetes at the age of four.
-"I strongly believe that kindness and compasion will get somone very far in life and can make this world a more positive place to live in.
+"I strongly believe that kindness and compassion will get someone very far in life and can make this world a more positive place to live in.
 My passion is to be able to make a difference in someone's life by being kind and compassionate.
 I believe that will help me develop a future in voluntary work because I want to be the change we see in the world."

-Madison M. Pryce is from Hollistion, MA and will be pursuing a degree in education at NYU.
+Madison M. Pryce is from Holliston, MA and will be pursuing a degree in education at NYU.
 Madison has had numerous disorders ranging from PFAPA, with high fevers, seizures and sores, to severe and life-threatening allergies.
 "I hope I can give my future students the courage to find their voice and be confident enough to stand up for themselves and what they believe in.
 I myself was racially harassed in school because of my skin color.
 I want to inspire my future students as my teachers have inspired me."

 Grace M. Thompson is from Oviedo, FL and will be pursuing a degree in medicine to become a pediatric geneticist at the University of South Florida.
 Grace has been diagnosed with two debilitating illnesses, Ehlers-Danlos Syndrome and Postural Orthostatic Tachycardia Syndrome.
 "I understand how hard it is to hit rock bottom, but I also understand how beautiful it is to overcome obstacles and how unique of a world view my set of circumstances have given me."